mridul037/mridul037/README.md

 **Quote of the hour:**

-The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+Another danger is that commercial pressures of one sort or another will divert the attention of the best thinkers from real innovation to exploitation of the current fad, from prospecting to mining a known lode.

-~ Edsger W. Dijkstra
+~ Dennis Ritchie
 <pre>

 </pre>